odhondt/eo_tools/README.md

 # EO-Tools:

-A dockerized toolbox for easy programmatic processing of remote sensing imagery from various public sources.
+A pure python toolbox for easy programmatic processing of remote sensing imagery from various public sources.

 ## New feature: standalone TOPS InSAR processor
 - **Bursts from Sentinel-1 TOPS InSAR pairs can now be processed and combined without using SNAP.**